idp2p/idp2p/README.md

 > Everything about you, nothing about you

 > `IDP2P` is a peer-to-peer identity protocol and network which enables a controller to store its own proofs.
-It is also did method ```did:p2p```.
-In other words, it is ipfs of decentralized identity.
+It is also did method `did:p2p`.
+The protocol is developed based on `libp2p`, in other words, it is ipfs of decentralized identity.

 ## Background